 This page was created to showcase my own work.
 However, for reference purposes, images that I have collected are now included.
 All images are in SVG (vector) form.

 Images marked in green are my own work.
 Each such image is created based on a photograph, scanned document, trademark record or other similar source, and have been rebuilt from scratch in vector format using Inkscape.
 Most are only approximate due to the limited resolution, quality and accuracy of the source material, along with the sometimes considerable variation in form of the logos.
-See the description field within each image for origin notes.
+Details about the recreation quality, source material etc. is placed into the description field of each SVG/SGVZ file.

 The images marked in blue were collected already in vector form, such as from a corporate website, corporate PDF, or Wikipedia.
 In a few cases these may have been modified or adapted, but none are entirely my work.